 · Risk assessment

-Alex is an accomplished speaker and was a featured speaker at the 2010 Adventure Travel Show in London.
-Alex is a qualified polar guide.
+Alex is an accomplished speaker and was a featured speaker at the Adventure Travel Show in London.
+Feedback includes:

 ‘Your talk was gripping!’ – Cee Weston-Baker, Pan Macmillan Publishing